bu-air-lab/AIR-Lab-Instructions/RDS.md

 ## Localization and Navigation

-To start a 3D simulator called Gazebo, click on Simulations.
-Select corridor world and Turtlebot2 as a robot.
+To start a 3D simulator called Gazebo, click on Simulations. <br>
+Select corridor world and Turtlebot2 as a robot. <br>
-A robot will appear in a simulation environment.
+A robot will appear in a simulation environment. <br>

 Open a terminal and type: